 7. Detroit, Michigan

-I know what you're thinking.
-The transformation of Detroit from an industrial ventricle of America's heartland into a vestige of its former self is one of the great travesties of recent history.
-But the image many people have of Detroit as an unliveable ghost town simply isn't accurate.
+I know what you’re thinking.
+The transformation of Detroit from an industrial ventricle of America’s heartland into a vestige of its former self is one of the great travesties of recent history.
+But the image many people have of Detroit as unlivable ghost town simply isn’t accurate.

 That program has ended, but you should consider visiting Detroit even if you’re not inclined to move there.
 It’s true the city is not what it once was, but there is lots to see and do downtown.
 Your tourist dollars can help the recovery of a great American community.

-Well, there you have it.
-Whether you're looking to make a little extra dough on the side to cut down on the cost of living or you're just interested in building a life somewhere new, we hope this list gave you something to think about.
+Whether you’re looking to make a little extra dough on the side to cut down on the cost of living, or you’re just interested in building a life somewhere new, we hope this list gave you something to think about.
 Happy trails!